What is a Managed Print Service?

 Introduce policies that make employees think about what they are printing and what they are going to use it for.

 10. Spend less on printers and copiers:

-Whilst all of the above is important and can save significant money, whilst also make prining more effecient the biggest cost is still going to come down to the cost of the machine and the click charges.
-This is where having a dealer or provider with strong partnerships with the suppliers and leasing companies comes in.
+Whilst all the above is important and can save time and money the biggest cost is going to come down to the cost of the equipment and the relevant click charge.
+After 30 years in business EBC Group provides the most competitive pricing within the industry with the backing of their partners.

 Hopefully this has provided an overview on how a Managed Print Service should work and how it’s possible to make real cost and time savings.
 But this is only possible by partnering with the right provider, who can take you through the various steps involved, make the right recommendations and put them into action.

 To find out more about how we can help get in touch.